ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/prototype/Prototype.md

 4. `step_4_build_mantid.sh`
 5. `step_5_set_env_var.sh`

-in a folder
-where we want our source, build and dependencies to be located.
+in a folder where we want our source, build and dependencies to be located.
 Note that this will take a while to complete.

+There are two remaining tasks left before we can concentrate on development:
+1. Ensure that the library paths are set by reloading the `bashrc` file, i.e. `source ~/.bashrc`
+2. We have any issue with importing matplotlib, which is also indirectly imported.
+We need to comment that out in file in the build folder, i.e. in `ROOT_FOLDER/builds/bin/mantid/__init__.py`  comment out `import mantid.plots as plots`.
+Note that this hack might get overriden if you are doing a clean build or are pulling changes to that file.

 ### Run an example